 So, for instance, if a driver has purchased 50/100 limits for accidents that they cause, they can usually purchase 50/100 policy limits for accidents caused by other drivers who are uninsured or under-insured.

 In California, a driver may not collect more for injuries caused by an uninsured or underinsured motorist than the amount of insured’s policy limits.
-This is different than in some states (such as Nevada) in which UM policies cover all damages caused by uninsured or under-insured drivers.
+This is different than in some states (such as Nevada) in which uninsured motorist claim policies cover all damages caused by uninsured or under-insured drivers.

 A California umbrella policy offers extra coverage